candelaojeda/candelaojeda/README.md

 ### Hi there  👋

 My name is Candela Ojeda.
-I am a student and apprentice developer👩‍💻 I like to go running 🏃‍♀️ and I practice dance💃 I also like to travel and see different places.
+I am a University Technician in Programming👩‍💻 I like to go running 🏃‍♀️ and I practice dance💃 I also like to travel and see different places.
 I am in love with web application development❤️  I like teamwork!
 Every day I try to be a better developer 🤩

 ### Current job 💪
 I work daily on small personal projects to improve my learning and skills.